-Headers: In this tutorial, we pulled in public WordPress data, with endpoints that don’t require authentication.
-So we left the Headers section blank in this tutorial.
+Headers: In this example tutorial, we pulled in public WordPress data, with endpoints that don’t require authentication.
+So we left the Headers section blank in this example.
 To learn how to make an authenticated request, check Step 3.

 Here’s what our request looks like when entered into Apipheny.